appsody/website/content/docs/stacks/develop.md

 ### IDE Considerations

-A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens the app, it cant find those assets and show a multitude of errors.
-To avoid this, during the init command, anything that needs to be on the user’s host system to keep IDEs from displaying unwanted errors will be copied and installed.
+A template might need dependencies or other assets that come from the stack image itself, and if a user begins local development in an IDE, the IDE can't find those assets and show multiple errors, as they aren't present in the template directory.
+To avoid this, stack creators can include initialization scripts to ensure the user's environment is configured correctly before beginning local development.

 ### License